 It's not a simple picture.

-Technologies are layered and mature at different speeds.
+Technologies are layered and mature at different speeds (Web design and mobile app development for example).
 There are differences and lags between when they are first conceived and when they are mass adopted (did Da Vinci invent the helicopter?).
 Some technologies blur into others.
 Names change, methods change and many inventions enable others.

 The purpose of this Sci Fi computer interface design infographic is not to be a definitive reference.
 It is to celebrate the role Sci Fi has played in shaping our interface design technology over the last 50 years, and secondly, by bringing the best examples (in our opinion) together to give a big picture and encourage us all to think about what comes next.

 When seen in order like this, it’s easy to see which films were particularly ahead of their time.
 There are some obvious ones and one or two surprises.

 Sadly, we needed to leave out some greats.
 The Hitchhikers Guide to the Galaxy TV Show, Silent Running, Dark Star amongst them.